Back to Blog

 More sophisticated methods to detect honeypots include inspecting the code to see if it's sending back any data to the government.
 Law enforcement knows about them, so they have the incentive to collect data about everyone immediately.

-That's why it's useful to be well-versed in how to detect honeypots.
-Besides, most methods are akin to basic digital literacy used when avoiding malware and other threats as well.
+That's why it's useful to be well-versed in how to detect honeypots or malware used by government, such as Pegasus spyware.
+Besides, most methods are akin to basic digital literacy used when avoiding viruses and other threats as well.

 Conclusion